OrangeBurrito/womenswiki-server/README.md

 ASP.NET Core backend for WomensWiki.

 ## Usage
-To test, spin up a docker instance of SQL Server and use the GraphQL editor.
+To run locally, clone this repo and setup a Docker instance running SQL Server.
+Add the connection string (`DevConnection`) to `appsettings.Development.json`, then run migrations.

+Test queries/mutations at the `localhost:5276/graphql` endpoint.